 India successfully flight tests Vertical Launch Short Range Surface to air missile

+The launch of the system was conducted against a high speed aerial target mimicking aircraft, which was successfully engaged.
+The flight path of the vehicle along with health parameters were monitored using a number of tracking instruments deployed by ITR, Chandipur.
+The test launch was monitored by senior officials from DRDO & the Indian Navy.

 "VL-SRSAM, a ship-borne weapon system is meant for neutralising various aerial threats at close ranges including sea-skimming targets.
-Today's launch of the system was conducted against a high-speed aerial target mimicking aircraft, which was successfully engaged," DRDO said in a statement.
+Today's launch of the system was conducted against a high-speed aerial target mimicking aircraft, which was successfully engaged," a DRDO official said.

-"The flight path of the vehicle along with health parameters were monitored using a number of tracking instruments deployed by ITR, Chandipur," it added.
+"The flight path of the vehicle along with health parameters were monitored using a number of tracking instruments deployed by ITR, Chandipur," he added.

+Defence Minister Rajnath Singh has congratulated DRDO, Indian Navy and the industry for the successful flight-test and stated that the system has added an armour that will further enhance defence capability of Indian Naval ships against aerial threats.

+Chief of the Naval Staff Admiral R Hari Kumar appreciated the Indian Navy & DRDO for the successful flight test of the VL-SRSAM and said that the development of this indigenous missile system will further strengthen the defensive capabilities of the Indian Navy.